Glen Echo (Columbus, Ohio)

 Glen Echo is a neighborhood located in the far northern part of the University District in Columbus, Ohio.
 The area was listed on the National Register of Historic Places in 1997.
 The name Glen Echo refers to Glen Echo Ravine, which runs along the northern edge of the neighborhood.
 Principal streets in the area are Glen Echo Drive, Summit Street, Glenmawr Avenue, North Fourth Street, Arcadia, Cliffside Drive, and more.
 One street, Parkview Drive, was platted in the ravine basin, but was later abandoned.

 The district originated in 1909 when the Columbus Real Estate and Improvement Company platted 47 acre as "Indianola Park View" for a planned residential subdivision and a part of the Glen Echo Ravine was delineated as a park, the first such donation to the city of Columbus by a real estate developer.
 The wooded Glen Echo Ravine significantly influenced the original layout, design, and overall character of the district.
 The neighborhood's developer was also involved with the development of Walhalla Ravine and Eastgate.
 Prior to its development, the area was considered for a major hospital; however, those plans were abandoned.

 A 1909 Ohio State publication described the new north side park as a place of beauty where large oak and elm trees shaded a wading pond, five small lakes connected by a single stream, rustic benches, foot bridges and springs lined with cobblestones.
 Glen Echo's picturesque environs hosted picnic dinners, equestrians and motorists who enjoyed this oasis of greenery.
 In 1910 the development was annexed to the City of Columbus and in 1912 Glen Echo Park was dedicated to the city.
+Glen Echo Park, which is is maintained by Columbus Recreation and Parks department, and has an official address of 530 Cliffside Drive.
+Visitors can enter the park from the ramp at the intersection of Cliffside Drive and N. 4th St., or via stairs near 530 Cliffside Drive.